scanner-research/vgrid/README.md

 VGrid also has a Python library for building visualizations and exporting them to json.

-Documentation coming soon!

 ## Installation

-You must have Python3 already installed.
+VGrid has two API components: the main (required) Javascript API for rendering the visualizing component, and an (optional) Python API for creating VGrid inputs.
+The Python API is useful if you have a Jupyter notebook or a Python server with VGrid on the frontend.

+### Javascript API

+VGrid must be installed in the context of a Javascript application using the [npm package structure](https://docs.npmjs.com/about-packages-and-modules).
 You must have  [npm](https://www.npmjs.com/get-npm) installed.
-VGrid has `react`, `react-dom`, `mobx`, and `mobx-react` as peer dependencies, so you must have those npm packages already installed, e.g.
+VGrid has `react`, `react-dom`, `mobx`, and `mobx-react` as peer dependencies, so you must have those npm packages already installed in your Javascript application, e.g.

 ```
 npm install --save react react-dom mobx mobx-react
 ```

-### Core Javascript API
+You can install VGrid either through npm or from source.

 #### From npm